ajaykum2601/pdsnd_github/README.md

 ###Feedback for Python
 Mostly positive.
 Content, pace was very good.
 I would like to cover a more detailed course in data analytics etc

+###Thank you note
+Thank you dear team for all the effort in questions, projects etc